Cherreads

 Arga's breath caught.

-He picked up the chalk and began to write.
+He picked up the chalk.

 His hand moved quickly.